The Advertising Standards Authority (ASA) has upheld five separate complaints against affiliate ads featured on Instagram.

 The CAP Code

 The ASA upholds the CAP code, a set of rules that govern non-broadcast advertising, sales promotions, and direct marketing in the UK.
-It last updated explicit guidance for ad disclosure and affiliate marketing in May 2023.

 Regarding social media posts, the ASA states “if an influencer’s social media post depicts and refers to a brand for which the influencer has signed up as an affiliate advertiser, the CAP Code is likely to apply to the post in its entirety”.

 Rule 2.1 of the CAP Code requires that marketing communications are identifiable as such.
-The Code also states that marketing communications must make clear their commercial intent, if that is not obvious from the context.
+The Code also states that marketing communications must make clear their commercial intent, even if that is not obvious from the context.
 This is where the requirement to label affiliate links kicks in.

 Obligations